Convert OGG MP3

 OGG Options

-And then click "OGG Options".
-You can set sample frequency, bit rate, and channels.
+And then click "OGG".
+You can set codec, sample rate, bit rate, and channels.
 In general the bigger the samples frequency and bit rate are, the better the quality is.

 • Bit Rate: supports 8 kbps, 16 kbps, 24 kbps, 32 kbps, 40 kbps, 48 kbps, 56 kbps, 64 kbps, 80 kbps, 96 kbps, 112 kbps, 128 kbps, 144 kbps, 160 kbps, 192 kbps, 224 kbps, 256 kbps, 320 kbps, 400 kbps, and 480 kbps.